Light speed measuring experiment and the qm view

 and the 2 second time for light traveling from x=0 to the mirror at x=1 and back to x=0.

-These times are shown in the pink cells in column 3 of the above data.
+These times are shown in the magenta cells in column C of the calculator.

-The rationale and equations for calculating rv and in the top row were
+The rationale and equations for calculating rv and L in the top row were explained above.
+Similarly,

 arva=atan(sin(aa) / (rv · cos(aa))).